Top 5 Best Dog Ramps For Cars

 2. PetSafe Happy Ride Folding Dog Ramp

-- High-traction tread and side rails prevent slipping and wobbling
+• High-traction tread and side rails: Reduces risk of slipping

-Compared to heavier metal ramps, this option is easier to handle but has a lower weight capacity and may not suit very large dogs.
+Compared to heavier or bulkier ramps, this model is easier to carry and store, but its plastic build may feel less robust for very large or heavy dogs.

 3. Pet Gear Travel Lite Compact Dog Ramp